SettleMint

 Understand how AI assistants use the DALP CLI, MCP tools, and generated skills while staying inside the operator account, organisation, role, and approval boundaries.

 AI assistants run inside the DALP CLI session you give them.
 The assistant can inspect platform state, prepare CLI commands, and summarise structured output.
-The assistant does not get a separate authority model.
-Every command uses the authenticated account, active organisation, assigned roles, and DALP validation.
+It does not get a separate authority model.
+Every command it runs uses your authenticated account, active organisation, assigned roles, and DALP validation.

 What the assistant can control